lamarmeigs/repoziptories/README.md

     - Missing accounts are ignored.
     - Any rate limiting or bad credentials will result in failure.

 ## To Do:
-  - Override Username via Query Parameter

-      The V1 endpoint assumes that the given username reflects accounts on both GitHub and BitBucket.
-This might not be the case.
-The application should allow for query parameters to override the username for each service, possibly according to the following pattern: `GET /v1/profile/{username}?github_username={github_user}&bitbucket_username={bitbucket_user}`.

   - Concurrency

       Both client classes have to send multiple requests to gather all needed profile data.
 Running all requests sequentially causes unnecessary delays.
 Instead, the application can streamline its behavior by retrieving separate data concurrently, either individual requests (via a library like [`requests-futures`](https://github.com/ross/requests-futures)) or separate client methods.